azzamsa/awesome-cl-software/README.md

-# Awesome Common Lisp Software
+# Awesome Common Lisp Application Software

-this is a list of awesome software built with Common Lisp. since [awesome-cl](https://github.com/CodyReichert/awesome-cl) focus only for library, so I make this list to accomodate awesome software built with Common Lisp
+this is a list of awesome [application software](https://en.wikipedia.org/wiki/Application_software) built with Common Lisp. since [awesome-cl](https://github.com/CodyReichert/awesome-cl) focus only for library, so I make this list to accomodate awesome application/ software built with Common Lisp

 ## Applications